Wandalen/wTesting/doc/version.ukr/tutorial/Help.md

   beeping : Make diagnosticBeep sound after testing to let developer know it's done. coloring : Switch on/off coloring. timing : Switch on/off measuing of time. rapidity : How rapid teststing should be done.
 Increasing of the option decrase number of test routine to be executed.
-For rigorous testing 0 or 1 should be used.
-5 for the fastest.
-Default is 3. routineTimeOut : Limits the time that each test routine can use.
+For rigorous testing -9 .. -5 should be used. +9 for the fastest testing.
+Default is 0. routineTimeOut : Limits the time that each test routine can use.
 If execution of routine takes too long time then fail will be reaported and error throwen.
 Default is 5000 ms. concurrent : Runs test suite in parallel with other test suites. verbosity : Level of details of report.
 Zero for nothing, one for single line report, nine for maximum verbosity.
 Default is 5.
 Short-cut: "v".
 Try: "node Some.test.js v:2"